-Primary Open Angle Glaucoma (POAG) is a genetic mutation which causes pressure to build up in the eye, resulting in discomfort and vision loss.
+Primary Open Angle Glaucoma (POAG) is a genetic mutation which causes pressure to build up in the eye.
+This results in discomfort and vision loss.
 The genetic defect prevents the normal release of fluids in a dog's eyes.
 Interocular pressure increases, which then leads to retinal ganglia cell death.
 Retinal ganglions are nerve cells that receive visual information from the retina which is then transferred through the optic nerve to the brain.
-Once a retinal ganglion cell has died, it will not regenerate, and vision loss results.
+Once a retinal ganglion cell has died, it will not regenerate and vision loss results.

 Symptoms begin to show when a dog is between 8 months to a year and a half old.
-An affected dog's eyes may appear red, enlarged and irritated, or a dog may show discomfort and try to rub its eyes.
-Treatment is sometimes possible, but if the condition is not quickly identified and addressed, vision loss and blindness can result.
+An affected dog's eyes may appear red, enlarged and irritated.
+A dog may show discomfort and try to rub its eyes.
+Treatment is sometimes possible, but if the condition is not quickly identified and addressed vision loss and blindness can result.

 Because POAG is inherited as an autosomal recessive condition, a carrier dog does not show any symptoms of the condition.
 This makes DNA testing an important tool for breeders to ensure the health of the puppies.

 Animal Genetics accepts buccal swab, blood, and dewclaw samples for testing.
 Complimentary sample collection kits are available and can be ordered at test now.

 This Test Is Relevant For the Following Breeds:

 Combination panel (OI) (POAG) (FVII) (IGS) (PKD) (MLS) (NCCD)

 Animal Genetics offers DNA testing for Primary Open Angle Glaucoma (POAG).
 The genetic test verifies the presence of the recessive Gly661Arg variant in ADAMTS10 and presents results as one of the following: